kofiadom/Document_Understanding_App/Documentation.md

 4. **Content Embedding and Storage:**
    - The processed text content from both PDF files is converted into numerical representations (embeddings) using OpenAI's embedding model.
    - These embeddings, along with associated metadata (e.g., file name, chunk source), are stored in the ChromaDB vector database.
+   - The ChromaDB is persisted on the local disk.

 5. **Question Input:**
    - The user enters a question in the chat interface.